hzrd149/nostr-idb/README.md

 #### `add(event: NostrEvent): Promise<boolean>`

 Add a single event to the database.
-Returns `true` if the event was added.
+Returns `true` if the event was accepted.
+Ephemeral events are fanned out to active subscriptions but not persisted.

 #### `event(id: string): Promise<NostrEvent | undefined>`